nmbenzo/Blockchain_App/README.md

 # python_blockchain_app

 A simple tutorial for developing a blockchain application from scratch in Python.
+Modifed codebase by user: nmbenzo

 ## What is blockchain?
 How it is implemented?
 And how it works?